 So here is our proposal: let books do the heavy lifting.

-If you are looking for Valentine’s Day book recommendations in Dublin, this is our Chapters list: 11 love stories for every mood, from classic romance to modern yearning, from cosy joy to gothic chaos.
-Whether you are buying a Valentine’s Day gift or choosing a comfort read for yourself (the most reliable relationship you will ever have), we’ve got you.
+If you are looking for Valentine’s Day book gifts in Dublin, this is our Chapters Bookstore list 11 love stories for every mood, from classic romance to modern yearning, from cosy joy to gothic chaos.
+Whether you are buying a Valentine’s Day gift for someone else or choosing a comfort read for yourself (the most reliable relationship you will ever have), we’ve got you.

-What even is romance, and why do we read it?
+What even is romance, and why do we gift it?

-From a history and anthropology angle, “romance” is not one timeless universal.
-It is a cultural script, constantly rewritten, and it has been doing the rounds for centuries.
+From a history and anthropology angle, romance has never been one fixed thing.
+It’s a cultural script, constantly rewritten, which is precisely why it works so well as a gift.
 Medieval Europe gave us courtly love, a whole coded system of longing, devotion, and performative suffering, delivered by troubadours and chivalric drama like it was the original playlist culture.

 And then there is the delicious truth: we also form one-sided emotional bonds with fictional characters.
 It is normal.
 It is common.
 It is why you have ever thought “I could fix him” about a man who does not exist and would probably sulk in the rain if you asked him to empty the dishwasher.
 Psychologists call these parasocial relationships, and yes, they absolutely apply to fictional characters.